AmirrezaJM/dsp2025-unipd/README.md

 # **Noise Removal - Audio Processing**

 ## **Overview**
-This project implements multiple **noise reduction techniques** for audio processing using Python for DSP project in 2024-2025.
+This project implements multiple **noise reduction techniques** for audio processing using Python for DSP project in 2024-2025 with professor Battisti.
 The script takes an input audio file, adds synthetic noise, applies a chosen noise reduction method, and saves the enhanced output.

 ## **Functions**
 - **Load and Process Audio**: Reads audio files and prepares them for processing.